bogeo/suspatterns/README.md

 We are not sure whether this really is a pattern (a matter of granularity...).
 However, a description has not been added yet.
 ### Open source
 See OpenSource.xml.
+### Psi increase
+Alias for "Sustainability Awareness".
 ### Regenerative operation
 Alias for "Compensate".
 ### Sleep mode
-Alias for "Standby operation".
+Alias for "Standby Operation".
 ### Standy operation
 See Standy.xml.
 ### Suspend
-Alias for "Standby operation".
+Alias for "Standby Operation".
 ### Sustainability awareness
-We are not sure whether this really is a pattern (since socio-technical system elements interact here).
-However, a description will be added soon...
+See SustainabilityAwareness.xml.
+We are not sure whether this strategic approach really is a pattern.
+However, interaction between human stakeholders and the software plays an important role here.
+Thus this socio-technical system aspect has been added as candidate to the repository.
+(A formal description will be added.)
 ### Sustainable parts
-Alias for "Component leaflets".
+Alias for "Component Leaflets".
 ### Virtual machine
 We are not sure whether this really is a pattern.
 A description might be added soon...

 What are your ideas?
-(You're are welcome to participate in this project!
-Feel free to contact us.)

 ## More information
 Contact: Benno Schmidt, Geovisualization Lab, Bochum University of Applied Sciences, Lennershofstr.
 140, D-44801 Bochum.